Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Characterization of the pedestal foot mode with CGYRO

 \subsection{Linear Growth Rate and Eigenfunction Analysis}

-The linear stability characteristics of the observed mode were investigated using CGYRO simulations.
-Fig.~\ref{fig:CGYRO_k_scan} presents the spectra of the normalized linear growth rate $\gamma$ and real frequency $\omega$ as functions of the normalized binormal wavenumber $k_y \rho_s$.
-The real frequency is consistently negative ($\omega < 0$), indicating that the mode propagates in the electron diamagnetic drift direction; this direction of propagation effectively rules out the Ion Temperature Gradient (ITG) mode as a candidate\cite{kumar2025itg,jian2025shafranov}.
+The linear stability characteristics of the observed mode were then examined with CGYRO.
+Fig.~\ref{fig:CGYRO_k_scan} shows the spectra of the normalized linear growth rate $\gamma$ and real frequency $\omega$ as functions of the normalized binormal wavenumber $k_y \rho_s$.
+The real frequency is negative over the relevant wavenumber range, indicating propagation in the electron diamagnetic drift direction.
+This propagation direction is inconsistent with an ion temperature gradient (ITG) mode~\cite{kumar2025itg,jian2025shafranov}.

-The simulations identify a dominant instability peaking at a low wavenumber of $k_y \rho_s \approx 0.022$, which corresponds to a physical wavenumber of $k_y \approx 0.47\,\mathrm{cm}^{-1}$.
-This result is in excellent agreement with the experimentally measured poloidal wavenumber $k_\theta \approx 0.54\,\mathrm{cm}^{-1}$ derived from correlation reflectometry.
-Furthermore, the localized nature of this instability at the low-$k_y$ scale excludes the possibility of Electron Temperature Gradient (ETG) modes, which typically manifest at much higher wavenumbers ($k_y\rho_s \gtrsim 1$)\cite{howard2024simultaneous,kumar2025itg,li2025role}.
+The dominant instability peaks at a low wavenumber, $k_y \rho_s \approx 0.022$, corresponding to a physical wavenumber $k_y \approx 0.47\,\mathrm{cm}^{-1}$.
+This value agrees well with the experimentally inferred poloidal wavenumber $k_\theta \approx 0.54\,\mathrm{cm}^{-1}$ from AXUV cross-phase analysis.
+The low$-k_y$ scale is also far below the range expected for electron temperature gradient (ETG) modes, which typically occur at $k_y\rho_s$ of order unity or higher~\cite{howard2024simultaneous,kumar2025itg,li2025role}.

-The spatial structures of the mode are further elucidated by the eigenfunctions of the electrostatic potential $\phi$ and the parallel magnetic vector potential $A_\parallel$ in ballooning space (Fig.~\ref{fig:eigenfunctions})\cite{howard2024simultaneous}.
-The potential $\phi$ exhibits a highly localized, even-parity structure centered at the outboard midplane ($\theta = 0$).
-Meanwhile, $A_\parallel$ displays a mixed-parity structure, characterized by a dominant even-parity profile in its real part and an odd-parity feature in its imaginary part.
-These eigenfunction symmetries, combined with the electron-directed propagation and the relatively low $k_y$ range, identify the instability as a trapped electron mode (TEM).
-Furthermore, the dominantly electrostatic nature of the mode, which is indicated by the significantly larger amplitude of $\phi$ relative to $A_\parallel$, aligns with the absence of magnetic Mirnov signatures in the experimental observations.
+The eigenfunctions of the electrostatic potential $\phi$ and the parallel magnetic vector potential $A_\parallel$ provide an additional constraint on the mode identification ((Fig.~\ref{fig:eigenfunctions})~\cite{howard2024simultaneous}.
+The potential $\phi$ has a localized, even-parity structure centered near the outboard midplane ($\theta = 0$), while $A_\parallel$ is much weaker and shows a mixed-parity structure.
+Together with the electron-directed propagation and the low normalized wavenumber, these eigenfunction properties identify the instability as a trapped electron mode (TEM).
+Furthermore, the dominantly electrostatic character of the calculated mode is also consistent with the absence of a corresponding 20–50~kHz Mirnov signal in the experiment.